cyberbotics/optima/README.md

 To code your own applications on Jumax, these 2 pages explain the required workflow: [start MaxIDE](https://github.com/cyberbotics/optima/wiki/Start-MaxIDE) and [compile with MaxCompiler](https://github.com/cyberbotics/optima/wiki/Compile-with-MaxCompiler)

 ## Multilayers Perceptrons (MLP) framework
-The first step consists in creating a framework which allows to create simple neural networks: multilayers perceptrons.
+The first contribution consists in creating a framework which allows to create simple neural networks: multilayers perceptrons.
 The details of its implementation in C++ is given here: [Creation of a Deep Learning Frameowrk in C++](https://github.com/cyberbotics/optima/wiki/Creation-of-a-MLP-Deep-Learning-Framework-in-CPP).

 The source code of the implementation is located in the `MLP-train-framework` directory.
 You can compile it using the following command
 ```